Swiss Shooting Sport Federation

-The Swiss Shooting Sport Federation, German: Schweizer Schiesssportverband (SSSV), is an association for sport shooting in Switzerland.
+The Swiss Shooting Sport Federation, German: Schweizer Schiesssportverband (SSV), is an association for sport shooting in Switzerland.
 It was founded in its current form in 2001, but has roots as far back as in 1824.
 It is associated with the International Shooting Sport Federation and the European Shooting Confederation.

 History

 The Schweizerischer Schützenverein (SSV) was founded in 1824 during the Swiss Restoration, in the wake of the collapse of the Helvetic Republic seen as a means to return to the martial prowess of the Old Swiss Confederacy, e.g. in Gottfried Kellers Das Fähnlein der sieben Aufrechten, where before the background of the Schützenfest of 1849 in Aarau, the shooting clubs are portrayed as a vigorous "radical" grass roots movement vital for the preservation of direct democracy in the young Swiss federal state.

 The SSV became a member of Swiss Olympic Association in 1941.

 In 1995, the SSV merged with the Swiss Revolver and Pistol Shooting Association (German: Schweizerische Revolver-und Pistolen-Schützenverbandes, SRPV).

 In 2002 the Swiss Shooting Federation was founded in its current form through the merger of the Swiss Shooting Association (Schweizerischer Schützenverein, SSV) with the formerly independent Swiss Sport Shooting Association (Schweizerischer Sportschützenverband, SSSV) and the Swiss Workers Shooting Association (Schweizerischer Arbeiterschützen-Bund, SASB).

 The Swiss Clay Shooting Federation (SCSF) is also a part of the SSPF.